cyberchimps/responsive-block-editor-addons/readme.txt

 7. Shape Divider

 == Changelog ==

+= 1.7.0 - 7th August 2023 =
+* New - Implemented the blocks Enable/Disable toggle settings for optimized asset loading.

 = 1.6.9 - 21st June 2023 =
 * New - Rebranded the plugin name from Responsive Block Editor Addons to Responsive Blocks - WordPress Gutenberg Blocks.